JeremyMColegrove/AhoCorasik/README.md

 # AhoCorasick
- Node based implementation of the Aho Corasick algorithm
+Java based implementation of the Aho Corasick algorithm!